 Electronic technologies are rapidly growing.
 One of the things that really fascinate me that many of the electronic devices around us operate without human touch.

-Just like the human, with the evolving technology we can sense the things and objects around us.
+Just like humans, with evolving technology, we can sense the things and objects around us.

-For this technology, the sensor plays an integral role to monitor and detect physical activities and provides the information to other electronic devices.
+For this technology, the sensor plays an integral role to monitor and detect physical activities and providing information to other electronic devices.

 Let’s start with the basics.

 Table of Contents